Chonkway/FASTA/README.md

 **PCount** - The total Phosphorous count of the sequence.
 Obtained by taking the total sequence length (prior to translating if you have a transcriptome).

 **NCount** - The Nitrogen content taken by multiplying the Amino Acid count (or the Nucleobases) by the values listed in `AminoAcids.json` or `Nucleobases.json`.
-More information on the json file can be found on my[AACount repository](https://github.com/Chonkway/AACount) page.
+More information on the json file structure can be found on my [AACount repository](https://github.com/Chonkway/AACount) page.

 **AminoAcid Count/Nucleobase Count** - The count of either Nucleobases or Amino Acids, depending on if you feed the script DNA or RNA and if you decide to translate the RNA